matrix-org/matrix-spec-proposals/specification/modules/_template.rst

 ~~~~~~~~~~~~~~~~~~~~
 There should be JSON Schema docs for this event.
 Once there is JSON schema,
 there will be a template variable with dots in the event type replaced with
-underscores.
+underscores and the suffix ``_event``.
 You can insert a template like so:

 {{m_example_event_type_event}}

 Client behaviour
 ----------------
 List any new HTTP endpoints.
 These endpoints should be docced using Swagger.
-You
+Once there is Swagger, there will be a template variable based on the name of
-can insert a template for swagger docs like so:
+the YAML file with the suffix ``_http_api``.
+You can insert a template for
+swagger docs like so:

 {{name-of-yaml-file-without-file-ext_http_api}}